 Tip of the Week

 There's a great discussion of USATT issues going on right now at the about.com table tennis forum, with 83 postings as of this writing.
-It started with a posting about the two candidates put on the ballot by the USATT Nominating and Governing Committee (Ross Brown and Jim McQueen), and the ones they left off (Jim Butler, Rajul Sheth, Mauricio Vergara, and one other not yet named.
-Many people, including myself, thought it tragic that these three were left off when they are some of the ones actively doing things or pushing for new things.
-Jim Butler's been pushing strongly for nationwide leagues or similar competitions, and is of course four-time U.S. Men's Singles Champion; Rajul runs the highly successful ICC club in Milpitas, California; and Mauricio runs the New York Table Tennis League.
+It started with a posting about the two candidates put on the ballot by the USATT Nominating and Governing Committee (Ross Brown and Jim McQueen), and the ones they left off (Jim Butler, Rajul Sheth, Mauricio Vergara, and Ray Cavicchio.
+Many people, including myself, thought it tragic that some of these were left off when they are some of the ones actively doing things or pushing for new things.
+For example, Jim Butler's been pushing strongly for nationwide leagues or similar competitions, and is of course three-time U.S. Men's Singles Champion and an Olympian; Rajul runs the highly successful ICC club in Milpitas, California; and Mauricio runs the New York Table Tennis League.

 Unfortunately, USATT no longer allows the option for candidates to get on the ballot by petition - it used to be you could do so if you got 150 signatures from USATT members.
 It so happens I strongly disagree on nearly all the major issues with Ross Brown, and I'm not sure if Jim McQueen is pushing for new initiatives to develop our sport, so I'd like to see some of these new people and doers on the board with fresh ideas.